Gothsec/Gothsec/README.md

 ### Right now:
 - Mastering English for developers (A2) on FreeCodeCamp
-- Looking for junior positions
+- Looking for junior/trainee positions
 - Learning ReactJS

 ### Get in Touch: